 The tasks of the Script-handler are:

-Determine which of the seven “IDLE SLOT” pre-loaded scripts is eligible to run by checking the script header UTC time value.
+Check which of the seven “IDLE SLOT” pre-loaded scripts is eligible to run by checking the script header UTC time value.
+Wait/keep checking until one is found

 Identify that script as the “RUNNING SCRIPT”.